learningequality/kolibri/docs/development_workflow.rst

 First, all automated checks need to pass before merging.
 Then...

-* If there is just one reviewer and they approve the changes, the reviewer should merge the PR immediately.
+* If there is just one reviewer and they approve the changes, the reviewer should merge the PR immediately
 * If there are multiple reviewers or stakeholders, the last one to approve can merge
-* Stale reviews should be dismissed when their feedback has been addressed
 * The reviewer might approve the PR, but also request minor changes such as a typo fix or variable name update.
-The submitter can then make the change and merge it themselves, with the understanding that the new changes will be limited in scope.
+The submitter can then make the change and merge it themselves, with the understanding that the new changes will be limited in scope
+* Stale reviews should be dismissed by the PR submitter when the feedback has been addressed

 Development phases